aaron-grau/curic/react/projects/piano/README.md

 + `notes` - an array of note names (eg. `['C3', 'E3', 'G3']`) are currently pressed.

 + Create a `reducers/tracks_reducer.js` file and import your `TrackConstants`, and `merge` from `lodash/merge`
-+ Instantiate a variable `currTrackId` to `0`.
++ Initialize a variable `currTrackId` to `0`.
 This variable will be used set track ids and add notes to the newest recording.
 + `export default` a `tracks` reducer.
 + Use the ES6 default arguments syntax to return an empty object as the initial state.
 + Add a `switch` statement and return `state` as the `default` case.